stevecrawshaw/vs-code-setup/README.md

 ## How to use:

+Make sure you're logged in to your github account.

 Click "Use this template" - Create a new repository.

 Give the repo a name and description.